Quick Answer

 | SOW-04 | "Admins can manage users easily" | "Given an Admin user, when they deactivate a user account, then account status changes to inactive and an audit entry is created." | Test video plus audit log capture |

-If placeholders remain at signing, pause and finalize them.
+If metrics or references remain unresolved at signing, pause and finalize them.
 A contract with unresolved metrics is still vague.

 Once the criteria are measurable, tie each one to scope and proof.
 For each deliverable, keep a short acceptance schedule with SOW requirement ID, criterion text, evidence method, and reviewer role.
 That keeps responsibilities clear and can make dispute review faster.